Enter search terms:

 Taxis

 For nighttime travel, you can also try hailing a cab, either on the street or from the 745 taxi ranks around Paris and the suburbs.
-Look for the large white "Taxi Parisien" rooftop light — if it's on, the cab's available; a glowing light below it (A, B, or C – indicating the type of fare) means it's engaged.
-NOTE: Starting 15 July 2010 and by no later than 1 July 2012, all taxi lights will be simplified: a green light signifies "available", a red light means "occupied".
+Look for the large "Taxi Parisien" rooftop light – if it's green, the cab's available; if it's red, the cab is engaged.
+A glowing letter below it (A, B, or C) indicates the type of fare.

 Licensed Parisian taxis can be all shapes and sizes, makes or models (but must have working meters and appropriate rooftop lights).
 The city has recently recommended that all taxi roofs be painted black for uniformity, but this has not yet been universally adopted.